-Students are asked to interview their families about their cultural heritage, create a family tree, and map their ancestors' migration in this lesson unit on America's cultural diversity.
+Students interview relatives about their heritage, make a family tree, and map their ancestors' migration in this lesson unit on America's cultural diversity.

-- World Map reproducible printed on 8.5 x 11 inch paper
+- World map reproducible, about 8.5 x 11 inches

 - Multi-colored adhesive circles or small stickers